Drink driving in Ireland

 Attitudes towards drink driving

-A Road Safety Authority survey shows that attitudes towards drink driving in Ireland have hardened in recent years:
+A Road Safety Authority survey shows that attitudes towards driving under the influence in Ireland have hardened in recent years:

 - The number of people who say that there is NO acceptable amount of alcohol that a driver can consume and be safe to drive has increased from 61% (2015) to 73% (2017).